robrogers3/Laracastle/readme.md

 If the Login is allowed, then Laracastle proceeds as per usual.

-If the Login is challenged, then we either ask the user reconfrim their email address, or ask them to login again.
+If the Login is challenged, then we either ask the user to confirm their email address, or request that they login again.
 (See [config](#Configuration) )

 If the Login is denied, then we disallow Login, and then Laravel will take over to lock the account for a specified duration.
 [Learn more about throttling requests](https://laravel.com/docs/6.x/authentication#login-throttling) on Laravel.com.